The Innovation Collaborative’s new website brings exciting changes that are a result of input from members and stakeholders.

 An important finding from this project was that a convening such as this offers rich and valuable opportunities to learn not only from individual Thought Leader input but also from their extended conversations among themselves.
 Additionally, the Collaborative learned that extended exposure to these meetings and concepts over time generates the most positive outcomes.

-The Innovation Collaborative Policy Committee adopted its first policy agenda for 2017-2018 during the September 25, 2017 Advisory Board meeting.
-The policy agenda focuses on the shared priorities and beliefs among member organizations of the Innovation Collaborative.
+The Innovation Collaborative Policy Committee has adopted its first policy agenda, which helps inform the Collaborative’s work.
+This policy agenda focuses on the shared priorities and beliefs among member organizations of the Innovation Collaborative.

 The Policy Committee includes Kathi R. Levin, co-chair (NAEA), Jonathan Katz, co-chair (Strategic Advisor), Jeff Allen (Federation of State Humanities Councils), Elyse Eidman-Aadahl (National Writing Project), Juliana Texley (National Science Teachers Association), and Lucinda Presley, Collaborative Chair.
-The topics covered in the Policy Agenda were developed following polling and discussion over the last year about how the organizations involved with the Collaborative are engaged in furthering policies supportive of their field.
+The topics covered in the Policy Agenda were developed following a year’s worth of polling and discussion about how the organizations involved with the Collaborative are engaged in furthering policies supportive of their field.

 There are many policies supportive of interdisciplinary learning and collaboration within Section 4107 of the Every Student Succeeds Act (ESSA).
 The Policy Committee has helped the Collaborative Board and Advisory Committee become familiar with opportunities for furthering the Collaborative’s shared policy agenda within the parameters of ESSA implementation.